samunderwood/bulk-rank-retrieval-tool/README.md

 ### Public Deployment (Streamlit Cloud)

 1. Visit the deployed app
-2. Enter your DataForSEO credentials in the sidebar:
+2. Enter your DataForSEO login and password in the sidebar
-   - Choose "Login & Password" or "API Key"
-   - Enter your credentials
-   - Credentials are verified before proceeding
+3. Credentials are verified automatically
-3. Configure your search parameters
+4. Configure your search parameters
-4. Enter keywords and click "Run"
+5. Enter keywords and click "Run"

 ### Local Development